Leila Nazgül Seiitbek: Career

+She has been actively involved in monitoring and addressing human rights violations in the region, with a particular focus on women's rights and violence against women and girls, political repression, issues related to post-Soviet kleptocracy and organized crime.
+Seiitbek has been vocal about the increasing trend of women political prisoners and a strong advocate for transparency, democracy, and the protection of civil liberties in Central Asia.
+Her work has drawn attention to the challenges faced by activists and the impact of government crackdowns on dissent in the region.
+Additionally, she has been involved in legal efforts to challenge the fabrication of criminal charges, transnational repression, political persecution, discrimination and persecution of ethnic minorities and right to asylum.

 Fabrication of criminal charges

 Leila regularly provided pro bono legal assistance in Kyrgyzstan.
 As part of this work, Leila consulted a Coalition of Citizens for Affordable housing who were defrauded by Kyrgyz officials.
 She shared her findings with investigative reporters at Kloop.kg.
 In 2015, along with Kloop.kg, she made public a series of facts about land frauds involving high-ranking officials from the then ruling party.
 Throughout 2015 and early 2016, Kyrgyz security services and police subjected Leila to harassment and intimidation.
 She was targeted in an aggressive smear campaign through government-controlled media outlets.
-On April 5, 2016, a news program named Leila and her husband "fraudsters”.
+On April 5, 2016, the Kyrgyz authorities aired a news program on state TV channel where they named Leila and her husband "fraudsters” and American agents.
 As a result, Leila and her family were forced to leave Kyrgyzstan.
-Also in 2016, authorities initiated criminal cases against Leila and her husband under the Kyrgyzstan Criminal Code’s Articles 166 (“fraud”) and 171 (“appropriation and embezzlement of entrusted property”).
+Also in 2016, authorities fabricated criminal cases against Leila and her husband under the Kyrgyzstan Criminal Code's Articles 166 (“fraud”) and 171 (“appropriation and embezzlement of entrusted property”) - charges often used against human rights defendners and journalists.